-It’s easy to understand why people are nervous about getting anti-wrinkle injections such as Botox.
+It’s easy to understand why people are nervous about getting anti-wrinkle injections such as toxins.
 After all, botulinum toxin Type A, to give it its proper name, is derived from a nerve poison; and yes, if it is badly done, it can look awful.
-But there’s a lot of information out there about Botox and other anti-wrinkle injections that ISN’T true.
+But there’s a lot of information out there about toxins and other anti-wrinkle injections that ISN’T true.
 Here are five myths, busted.

 Anti-wrinkle injections will freeze my face and make it look unnatural

 Even though most people have a fairly good idea of what toxins and other anti-wrinkle injections do, they usually think they ‘freeze’ the face, removing all expression and making that face look distinctively bizarre, with a blank forehead and eyebrows that are either springing upwards in permanent surprise, flying up at the outer corners, or pressing down heavily on the eyes.
 People think this because, well, we’ve all seen pictures of famous faces that look like this, and they look terrible.
 So when people think of toxins, they think of this ‘bad toxins’ look and fear that, if they went for treatment, that’s how they would look.
 But the fact is that any cosmetic practitioner worth their salt — like the practitioners listed on my site — will be appalled by that sort of look and would hate anyone to spot that their regulars even have toxins.

 Anti-wrinkle toxins build up in the body over time